daus89/azure-tf-project01/README.md

-# azure-tf-project01
+# Terraform + Azure Projects

-Multiple projects of Azure services provision leveraging HCP Terraform
+See individual folders for project-level details.